Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Moving Horizon Estimation

 Theorem~\ref{thm:MHERGASmax} provides a stability result for all sufficiently large horizons ${K}$.
 However, no direct statement is made how the resulting gains change for increasing horizons.
 In fact, Theorem~\ref{thm:MHERGASmax} allows the contractions ${\kappa_{K}}$ to be independent of the horizon ${K}$.
 Hence, the same relative decrease might only be achieved over increasing time intervals.
-In case of ${\kappa_{K}}$ independent of ${K}$, Definition~\eqref{eq:DefHatThetaK} implies for instance ${\hat{b}_{K}(r, K) = \kappa_K(b(r, 0))}$, i.e., that in general the convergence rates can neither be rendered arbitrarily small nor bounded from above uniformly in ${K}$ by ${\mathcal{KL}}$-functions.\footnote{Compare the related discussion in Remark~11 in \cite{Muller_Aut_2017}.} If the contractions ${\kappa_{K}}$ shrink for larger horizons, both can be guaranteed according to the following statement about improving gains.
+In case of ${\kappa_{K}}$ independent of ${K}$, Definition~\eqref{eq:DefHatThetaK} implies for instance ${\hat{b}_{K}(r, K) = \kappa_K(b(r, 0))}$, i.e., that in general the convergence rates can neither be rendered arbitrarily close to the FIE rates nor bounded from above uniformly in ${K}$ by ${\mathcal{KL}}$-functions.\footnote{Cf. the related discussion in Remark~11 in \cite{Muller_Aut_2017}.} Both can be guaranteed in the max-based case according to the following statement about improving gains.